zalando/nakadi/docs/_documentation/developing.md

 There are a few build commands for testing -

 - `./gradlew build`: will run a build along with the unit tests
-- `./gradlew acceptanceTest`: will run the acceptance tests
+- `./gradlew startNakadiForTest`: start Nakadi configured for acceptance tests
-- `./gradlew fullAcceptanceTest`: will run the ATs in the context of Docker
+- `./gradlew acceptance-test:test`: will run the acceptance tests (only after Nakadi is stated)

 ## Running Containers

 There are a few build commands for running Docker -

-- `./gradlew startDockerContainer`: start the docker containers and download images if needed.
+- `./gradlew startNakadi`: start the docker containers and download images if needed.
-- `./gradlew stopAndRemoveDockerContainer`: shutdown the docker processes
+- `./gradlew stopNakadi`: shutdown the docker processes
-- `./gradlew startStoragesInDocker`: start the storage container that runs Kafka and PostgreSQL.
+- `./gradlew startStorages`: start the storage container that runs Kafka and PostgreSQL.
 This is handy for running Nakadi directly or in your IDE.

 ## IDE Setup